Reunion 2025: Thank You for Showing Up!

 Alumni Award Winners

 Each year the Alumni Association honors Antiochians with awards celebrating their achievements and contributions.
-The 2025 awardees are: Susan Barkan ’78, Horace Mann Award; Dr. P. Qasimah Boston ’90, Walter Anderson Award; Cyndie Bellen Berthezene ’77, Arthur Morgan Award; Barrie Grenell ’66 and Paula Treichler ’65, JD Dawson Award; Victor Nunez ’68, Rebecca Rice Award; and Caitlin Breedlove ’02, Eleanor Holmes Norton ’60 Award.
-Visit the Alumni Association website to learn more about the awards and recipients (coming soon!).
+The 2025 awardees are: Susan Barkan ’78, Horace Mann Award; Dr. P. Qasimah Boston ’90, Walter Anderson Award; Cyndie Bellen Berthezene ’75, Arthur Morgan Award; Barrie Grenell ’66 and Paula Treichler ’65, JD Dawson Award; Victor Nunez ’68, Rebecca Rice Award; and Caitlin Breedlove ’02, Eleanor Holmes Norton Award.

 Antioch and the Arts